about NEXPLANON

 - An allergy to numbing medicines (anesthetics) or medicines used to clean your skin (antiseptics).
 These medicines will be used when the implant is placed into or removed from your arm.

 If you’re breastfeeding your child, you may use NEXPLANON if 4 weeks have passed since you had your baby.
 A small amount of the hormone contained in NEXPLANON passes into your breast milk.
 The health of breastfed children whose mothers were using the implant has been studied up to 3 years of age in a small number of children.
 No effects on the growth and development of the children were seen.
-If you’re breastfeeding and want to use NEXPLANON, talk with your healthcare provider for more information.
+If you’re breastfeeding and want to use NEXPLANON, talk with a healthcare professional for more information.

 You may be able to get NEXPLANON for free under the Affordable Care Act.
 Check with your insurance plan for cost and insurance information.
 You may need to pay a co-pay, deductible, or other charges.